yufongg/yufongg.github.io/_posts/Writeups/HackTheBox/Linux/TartarSauce/2022-09-10-TartarSauce.md

 	Linux TartarSauce 4.15.0-041500-generic #201802011154 SMP Thu Feb 1 12:05:23 UTC 2018 i686 athlon i686 GNU/Linux
 	```
 	- `x86`
-2. Exploiting backuperer
-	- How do we exploit it?
+2. How do we exploit `backuperer`?
 	- This is similar to NFS `no_root_squash` exploit.
 Whereby the permission of a file when created on our own machine stays when access in the victim's machine.
 	- The directory `/var/tmp/check` is created to extract the archive created from (`/var/www/html`) into it, and comparing it to `tartarsauce.htb` web directory to see if there are any changes.
 	- If there is any change in content, `/var/tmp/check` will not be deleted, and we can execute the `setuid` file
+3. Exploiting `backuperer`
 	1. Create setuid file
 		- setuid file
 			```